Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \begin{example} Consider again the knowledge base $\kb_7$ from Example \ref{ex:sat-contension}:

-In this example, we aim to construct $\phit(\kb_7)$, i.\,e., an ASP encoding which allows us to retrieve the hit-distance inconsistency value of $\kb_7$.
+In this example, we aim to construct $\phit(\kb_7)$, i.\,e., an ASP encoding which allows us to retrieve $\ihdalal(\kb_7)$.
 At first, we use \emph{\texttt{kbMember/1}} (ADH1) to represent the formulas $\alpha_1$, $\alpha_2$, and $\alpha_3$ in the same fashion as wrt.\ $\icont$, $\iforget$, and $\ihs$ (see Example \ref{ex:asp-contension}).
 Further, the atoms, the conjunction, the disjunction, the negation, and the subformulas consisting of individual atoms (see (ADH2)--(ADH6)) are represented exactly as wrt.\ $\icont$, $\ihs$, $\imdalal$ and $\isdalal$ (see again Example \ref{ex:asp-contension}).
 The remaining rules, i.e., (ADS7)--(ADS17), are static. \end{example}